 Withdrawal from School

 Any student who transfers to another school or who withdraws for any reason must return all school property and pay all fines before the school will release or transfer credits.

-Identification Cards/BadgesIdentification cards are used to purchase lunch.
+Identification Cards/BadgesIdentification cards are issued to students.